Edward Luttwak: Early life

-Luttwak was born into a Jewish family in Arad, in Romania that fled Soviet occupation after World War II.
-He was thereafter raised in Italy and England.
+Luttwak was born into a Jewish family in Arad, Romania which fled just before the advent of the Communist regime, in the summer of 1948.

 Career

-After attending a boarding school in Berkshire, where he joined the British Army cadet corps, Luttwak moved to London at the age of 16 and went to a grammar school.
-He then studied analytical economics at the London School of Economics.
+After attending Carmel College, a boarding school in Wallingford Berkshire, where he joined the British Army cadet corps in which he was trained in basic infantry tactics by El Alamein veterans of the Oxfordshire and Buckinghamshire Light Infantry, the later Green Jackets, Luttwak moved to London at the age of 16 and went to the Quintin Grammar School,but kept up his Cadet Corps attendance.
+From 1961,he studied analytical economics and the Logic of Science with Karl Popper at the London School of Economics.
+After receiving his BSc (Econ) degree in 1964, he taught Economics at the University of Bath.
 In 1968, when he was 26 and working in London as a consultant for the oil industry, he published the book Coup d'État: A Practical Handbook, a pastiche of a military manual.
 The book explains in detail how to overthrow the government of a state, looking in particular at coups d'état on the African continent and in the Middle East.
 The spy fiction author John le Carré praised the book and compared Luttwak to Machiavelli.
 Luttwak graduated from the London School of Economics in 1969.

 Luttwak was a war volunteer in Israel in 1967 and later worked for the Israel Defense Forces.
-In 1972 he moved to the United States for graduate studies at Johns Hopkins School of Advanced International Studies (SAIS).
+In 1972 he moved to the United States for graduate studies at the Johns Hopkins University in Baltimore while living in Washington for its consulting opportunities, returning to Israel as a 1973 war volunteer for the duration.
 He graduated with a PhD in International Relations in 1975.
 The title of his dissertation was Force and Diplomacy in Roman Strategies of Imperial Security.
-Earlier, during a two-month visit to Washington, D.C. in 1969, Luttwak and Richard Perle, his former roommate in London, joined a think tank, the Committee to Maintain a Prudent Defence Policy, assembled by Dean Acheson and Paul Nitze to lobby Congress for anti-ballistic missile systems.
+Earlier, during a two-month visit to Washington, D.C. in 1969, Luttwak and Richard Perle, his former roommate in London, had joined the Committee to Maintain a Prudent Defense Policy, assembled by Dean Acheson and Paul Nitze to lobby Congress for the Safeguard anti-ballistic missile systems.